Techie-Pi/doxygen-rs/docs/architecture.md

 Because of that, groups are completely ignored right now.

 ### Speed
-Benchmarks show that the time for parsing, transforming and generating the ``ctru-sys`` bindings is around 450ms
+Benchmarks show that the time for parsing, transforming and generating the ``ctru-sys`` bindings is around 680ms.
+With the following specs:
+- AMD Ryzen 5 3400G
+- 16GB RAM